Harri-N/sigma-NMD/README.md

 $$f(z) = \sigma(z) = \frac{1}{1 + e^{-z}}.$$

-This algorithm is described in the paper "Non-linear Matrix Decomposition with the sigmoid function" by Harrison Nguyen, Arnaud Vandaele, Atharva Awari, Nicolas Gillis, 2025.
+This algorithm is described in the paper "Nonlinear Matrix Decomposition with the sigmoid function" by Harrison Nguyen, Arnaud Vandaele, Atharva Awari, Nicolas Gillis, 2025.

 You can run main.py for a simple example on synthetic data.